-Each extracted field must be a database table column, or a field in an SD file, or a Defined field.
+Each extracted field must be an Eloquence field name, an SQL database table column, or a field in an SD file, or a Defined field.
 If the field requires an Item definition, then the Item command must precede the Extract command.
 Extract specifies a rearrangement of the Input data fields to produce the Output data record; there is no data conversion, unless "output xxx, ascii" is specified.